 Cultivating Agency Through Artmaking

 In the heart of Chelsea, a neighborhood known for its trendy restaurants and hip galleries, the most exclusive art opening this month may have been in a basement classroom at Hudson High School of Learning Technologies (HHSLT).
-The room could barely contain all the art produced by over 60 students in an art elective taught by Creative Art Works veteran teaching Artist Abby Walsh.
+The room could barely contain all the art produced by more than 60 students in an art elective taught by Creative Art Works veteran Teaching Artist Abby Walsh.
 Every wall and surface was covered with paintings, drawings, collages, masks, puppets, graphic novels, and sculptures.

-The room was abuzz with students, teachers, and staff who all came to marvel at the prodigious outpouring of creativity.
+Students, teachers, and staff came to marvel at the prodigious outpouring of creativity.
 Students offered guided tours of their own art and that of their peers.
 Teachers asked students to pose for cellphone pics while holding up a favorite project.
 The assistant principal was particularly delighted with the stick puppets.

-The curriculum for this class was developed by CAW in response to requests from HHSLT students for an elective in traditional studio art.
-Prior to CAW, the tech-focused school offered only digital design classes.
+The curriculum for this class was developed by CAW in response to requests from HHSLT students for an elective in traditional studio art at their tech-focused school.

 How do I interact with art?